REALTORS® Association of Edmonton

 Sentiment about making a major purchase, such as a home or a car, was down in April.
 More respondents expressed pessimism, gaining numbers from fewer respondents expressing optimism.
 Overall sentiment regarding making large purchases are still negative.
 Given the importance of consumer psychology to home purchases, this important factor is likely to continue weighing on housing market prospects.

-According to the Conference Board of Canada, consumer confidence in the Prairies fell in April 2024.
+According to the Conference Board of Canada, consumer confidence in the Prairies ticked lower in November 2024.

-Concerning job prospects over the next six months, the number of respondents expecting stability remained elevated but ticked lower in April.
-The number of respondents who expressed pessimism rose sharply in April while those who were optimistic or unsure about future job prospects both trended lower.
+Concerning job prospects over the next six months, the number of respondents expecting stability remained at elevated levels but moved lower in November.
+Those who expressed pessimism or optimism was little changed while those unsure ticked higher.

-Regarding expectations for their household budget over the next six months, the number of respondents expecting stability or improving conditions in their household finances ticked lower compared to the previous month while the number of respondents expecting conditions to deteriorate rose.
+Regarding expectations for their household budget over the next six months, the number of respondents expecting stability in their household finances remained elevated while the number of respondents expecting conditions to deteriorate ticked slightly higher.
+Those expecting improvement in conditions edged lower.

 Note: Based on 3-month moving averages.